I had the displeasure of having a glue stain on a seat cushion and now enjoy helping others solve stain-related issues.

 Leave the suede item in a cool, dry place and check on it every now and then.
 If you're not satisfied with the glue that may have remained, repeat steps 2 and 3 until you are happy with the result.

 Two Alternatives to Remove Glue From Suede

 Some people found success by substituting acetone with WD-40 in the second step.
 You can use this option, but I can't speak to the potential long-term damage to the suede.

 One person used an interesting method that seemed to work well.
-They softened the glue by placing a cloth over the stain and applied a soldering iron on top.
+They softened the glue by placing a cloth over the stain and applying a soldering iron on top.
 Apparently, the glue softened up so much that they simply picked it up with a screwdriver after.
+I later tried it myself and can honestly say that if you are careful with the soldering iron, you can clean a significant portion of the adhesive.
 See how they did it below!

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 I spilt nail glue on my mums swade chair I'm definitely going to try to get it of because she's really really mad.
 What do I do I need some help please anyone, what do I use !!!!!!!!!!!